SciChart WPF SDK User Manual > SciChart System Requirements

 Q: But what hardware is recommended for Fastest Operation?

-Recommended hardware for best performance would be an Intel i7 processor with 16GB of DDR4 RAM and a medium-to-high-spec nVidia graphics card such as 1070 GTX or 1080 GTX.
-Such a PC system can be bought nowadays for about £1,000.
+Recommended hardware for best performance would be an Intel i7 processor with 16GB of DDR4 RAM and a medium-to-high-spec nVidia graphics card such as GeForce GTX 1070/GTX 1080 or newer.

 As parts of SciChart become more dependent on video hardware, a good GPU is becoming more important, however you can still get very decent performance numbers on average enterprise laptops/desktops – you don’t need a super computer to get great results out of SciChart!